Think-N-Kreate-Ltd/AGIS-control-firmware/description.md

 - solve:
     - new drip factor can be added by adding a new element in array
     - refactor the volume
-    - new drip factor cannot directly add in radio button, should update in a specific place, and a new radio button will appear after update
+    - new drip factor cannot directly add in radio button, should update in a specific place, and a new radio button will appear after update <- not finish
-    - maybe only user with access can add new drip factor
+    - maybe only user with access can add new drip factor <- not finish

+## limitation: update target DR limit to <=20 and >=600
+- condition:
+    - user can have a auto-ctrl with DR range 20-400
+    - 400 may be not enough
+    - when user cannot start auto-ctrl because of DR, there is no msg telling them the reason
+- change:
+    - the user can have auto-ctrl with DR up to 600
+    - the msg on top right will change to show the reason of not allowing auto-ctrl
+    - after the msg is green colored, it can change back to red if input have problem

 ===========================================================================
 # below are some hot fix